Blue/purple pansy

 Mar.
 18th, 2008 10:13 pm

-Blue/purple pansy
+ellarien: Blue/purple pansy (Default)

 It's been a day of small annoyances with inanimate objects and cyber-constructs.
 (For instance, I wasted an hour rediscovering how to log on to a certain site, only to find that Firefox on the desktop had the login details all along and that the official materials I was supposed to get there weren't yet available.)